-G.7.1 Environmental Monitor
+G.7.1 Environmental Monitors

-Many of the monitoring procedures will be conducted during the construction phase of the project.
-The CPUC and the environmental monitor(s) are responsible for integrating the mitigation monitoring procedures into the construction process in coordination with PG&E. To oversee the monitoring procedures and to ensure success, the environmental monitor assigned to each construction spread must be on site during that portion of construction that has the potential to create a significant environmental impact or other impact for which mitigation is required.
-The environmental monitor is responsible for ensuring that all procedures specified in the monitoring program are followed.
+The CPUC and the environmental monitors are responsible for integrating the mitigation monitoring procedures into the construction process in coordination with SDG&E. To oversee the monitoring procedures and to ensure success, the environmental monitors assigned to the project must be on site during construction activities that have the greatest potential to create a significant environmental impact or other impact for which mitigation is required.
+The environmental monitors are responsible for ensuring that all procedures specified in the monitoring program are followed.